michaeltsiu/MG-Grocery-List/README.md

-# Mozii's Grocery List
+# MG's Grocery List

-Welcome to Mozii's Grocery List!
+Welcome to MG's Grocery List!
 This is a web application that helps you consolidate a grocery list to keep track of what you need with Add/Delete/Completed functionality.

 ## Installation